jdswinbank/Comet/README.rst

 event: see `Event handlers`_, below.

 Received events may also be sent to one or more external commands for processing.
 These are specified using the ``--cmd`` option.
-They should except the event on standard input and perform whatever processing is required.
+They should accept the event on standard input and perform whatever processing is required before exiting.
 The standard output and error from the external process is ignored.
 If it returns a value other than 0, it will be logged as a failure.
-Note that external commands are run in a separate thread, so will not block the subscriber from processing new events; however, the user is responsible for ensuring that they terminate in a timely fashion.
+Note that external commands are run in a separate thread, so will not block the subscriber from processing new events; however, the user is nevertheless responsible for ensuring that they terminate in a timely fashion.

 Running a broker
 ================